philipsharp/afieldguidetoelephpants/source/_elephpants/2014-10-28-blue-apigility.md

         credit: Adam Culp

 ---
-A true rarity.
-This elephpant was to be given away to attendees at ZendCon 2014.
-However, leading up to ZendCon there were many rocket attacks over Israel.
-Someone felt the elePHPant looked like it was launching a rocket, and it was decided that the possibility was too sensitive at the time.
-So the elePHPant with the Z-Ray goggles was created instead. - only the prototype exists.
+This elephpant was originally intended for attendees at ZendCon 2014.
+It is based on the (Apigility)[https://apigility.org/] logo which shows a flying elephpant with a rocket strapped to it's back.
+Because it was thought that the elephpant looked like it was firing a rocket, the Z-Ray elephpant was designed and released instead.
+Only the prototype of this design was created.
+It used a lighter color blue than previous elephpants.